-Integrate a DMN Module Into UML Class Element
+Integrate Into UML Class Element

 The DMN Module can be integrated with a UML Class element, so the code generated from that Class element can reuse the DMN Module and be well-structured.
 Since a Class element can define a StateMachine, after integration with the DMN Module the Executable StateMachine simulation will generically be able to use the power of the DMN Module.